Please keep up to date on the latest NSW Government health advice regarding COVID-19 and travel within NSW, here.

 The urban food-lover getaway

-Paramount House Hotel opened two years ago after a clever build that saw the former Paramount Picture Studio’s office and an adjoining film-storage warehouse combined.
+Paramount House Hotel opened three years ago after a clever build that saw the former Paramount Picture Studio’s office and an adjoining film-storage warehouse combined.
 And you can even tell from the outside that this boutique hotel is going to be a stunner – its copper-clad roof shimmers in the sun.

 It’s made all the better for eating surrounded by designer wares.
 The hotel commissioned local artist Sonny Day, among others, to create works (check out the elevator – you’re enveloped by his pink hibiscuses and diving man), and has decked out the beds with lush sheets by Aussie maker I Love Linen.
 If you can splurge, get a room with a timber Japanese bathtub and balcony.